Flips in Two-dimensional Hypertriangulations: Level-2 Hypertriangulations

 \begin{proposition} If $\GKZ{T_0}$ and $\GKZ{T_1}$ are two vertices of $\mathcal F^{(k)}(A)$ connected by an edge, then the coherent hypertriangulations $T_0$ and $T_1$ differ by a flip of type I, II, III, or IV (and thus also by a Baues flip). \end{proposition}

 \begin{proof}[Sketch of proof.]
 Let $T$ be the coherent subdivision that corresponds to the edge connecting $\GKZ{T_0}$ and $\GKZ{T_1}$.
 Since $T$ is not a hypertriangulation, it contains the projection of a face, $F$, of dimension $3$ or larger.
-If $\dim F\geq 4$, then $F$ is a hypersimplex, and the corresponding coherent hypertriangulations give a fiber polytope of dimension at least $2$ and hence cannot be the edge of $\mathcal F^{(k)}(A)$.
+If $\dim F\geq 4$, then $F$ is a hypersimplex, and the corresponding coherent hypertriangulations of $F$ give a fiber polytope of dimension at least $2$ and hence cannot be the edge of $\mathcal F^{(k)}(A)$.

-If $T$ contains projections of at least two faces $F$ and $F'$ with $\dim F= \dim F' =3$, then lifting the points of $A^{(k)}$ according to any height function, $h$, from the normal cone of the edge corresponding to $T$ gives two non-triangular faces of the lower boundary of $\conv{A_h^{(k)}}$.
-Each such face results in a linear equation for the heights, $\{h_i\}_{i\in [n]}$, and since the edge has codimension $1$, the equations for $F$ and $F'$ must be proportional.
-This is possible only if their lifting are parallel, which is impossible for the lower boundary of $\conv{A_h^{(k)}}$.
+If $T$ contains projections of at least two faces $F$ and $G$ of the hypersimplex $\Delta^{(k)}_n$ with $\dim F= \dim G =3$, then lifting the points of $A^{(k)}$ according to any height function, $h$, from the normal cone of the edge corresponding to $T$ gives two non-triangular faces of the lower boundary of $\conv{A_h^{(k)}}$; here we treat a triangular face with a point in its relative interior as non-triangular.